Adult Hearing Assessments

 Pure Tone Audiometry

 Pure Tone Audiometry is a hearing assessment which identifies the softest sound you can hear at a range of different frequencies using headphones.
-A bone vibrator (small band) is then placed behind your ear to determine whether your hearing loss is caused by a problem in the middle ear or inner ear.
+A bone vibrator is then placed behind your ear to identify the softest sound you can hear when the outer and middle ear is bypassed, thus directly stimulating the hearing organ.
+Doing this aids us in identifying

 Request Appointment